What are VA Alterations & Repairs Loans?

 Eligible Improvements

 There are no required improvements, nor is there a minimum dollar amount for renovations.
-Eligible alterations and repairs must be those ordinarily found on similar properties of comparable value in the community and must be non-structural.

 Ineligible Improvements